qyjohn/oss-community/README.md

 =============

-Qingye Jiang, Young Choon Lee, and Joseph G. Davis Centre of Parallel and High Performance Computing School of Information Technologies
+Qingye Jiang, Young Choon Lee, and Joseph G. Davis<br>
+Centre of Parallel and High Performance Computing School of Information Technologies
 The University of Sydney